Annotation Configuration

 userMapper.updateById(user);

-MyBatis-Plus will automatically generate an SQL statement similar to the following:
+MyBatis-Plus will automatically generate an SQL statement similar to:

 UPDATE sys_userSET nickname = 'Updated Nickname', age = 30, email = 'updated@example.com'WHERE id = 1;